swaptacular/swpt_accounts/protocol.rst

    The value of the ``recipient`` field in the corresponding `PrepareTransfer`_ message.

+demurrage_rate : float
+   The annual rate (in percents) at which the secured (prepared) amount diminishes with time. [#demurrage]_ This MUST be a number between 0 and 100.

+gratis_period : int32
+   TODO

+deadline : date-time
+   TODO

 ts : date-time
    The moment at which this message was sent (the message's timestamp).